Self-Scheduling Rules and Guidelines for Fall Core Season

 3. (If you haven’t already registered as a Referee for this season, follow our instructions here)

-4. After you’ve logged in, click on the “Referees” tab on the right side of the page, then click on “Referee Schedule Signup.”
+4. After you’ve logged in, click on the “Referees” tab on the left side of the page, then click on “Referee Scheduler.”

-6. After clicking on “Referee Schedule Signup,” you’ll land on the “Referee Assignment Requests” page.
+5. After clicking on “Referee Scheduler,” you’ll land on the “Referee Assignment Requests” page.
 Click on the DATE button, then the DIVISION button, and then the “CHANGE DATE VIEW” button to refresh the page with your selections.

 That’s it!
 You’re now scheduled to referee that match, and as you do so, you’ll be earning valuable referee points for your team.